ClairBerlin/managair/Readme.md

 # Managair - The Clair Management Server

+Managair is part of the _Clair Platform_, a system to collect measurements from networked CO2-sensors for indoor air-quality monitoring.
+It is developed and run by the [Clair Berlin Initiative](https://clair-berlin.de), a non-profit, open-source initiative to help operators of public spaces lower the risk SARS-CoV2-transmission amongst their patrons.

+Technically speaking, Managair is a service in the [Clair Stack](https://github.com/ClairBerlin/clair-stack), which is the infrastructure-as-code implementation of the Clair Platform.

 ## Functionality

 Managair is the key administrative service of the _Clair Stack_.
 It is a [Django](https://www.djangoproject.com) web application that manages users, their inventory of sensor nodes, and the measurement samples recorded by these nodes.